zengjixiang/jina/docs/tutorials/deploy-model.md

 from docarray import DocList, BaseDoc
 ```

-[Documents](https://docs.docarray.org/user_guide/representing/first_step/) and [DocList](https://docs.docarray.org/user_guide/representing/array/) (from the DocArray package) are Jina's native IO format.
+[Documents](https://docs.docarray.org/user_guide/representing/first_step/) and [DocList](https://docs.docarray.org/user_guide/representing/array/) (from the DocArray package) are Jina-serve's native IO format.

 ```python
 from jina import Executor, requests
 ```

-Jina's Executor class and requests decorator - we'll jump into these in the next section.
+Jina-serve's Executor class and requests decorator - we'll jump into these in the next section.

 ```python
 import numpy as np